 Answer: This kind of attack uses forceful browsing with the URL manipulation attack.
 Hackers can manipulate the parameters in URL string and can get the critical data which generally does not open for the public such as achieved data, old version or data which is under development.

 Q #19) List the benefits that can be provided by an intrusion detection system?

 Answer: There are three benefits of an intrusion detection system.

 - NIDS or Network Intrusion Detection

 - NNIDS or Network Node Intrusion Detection System

 Q #20) What is HIDS?

-Ans.
-HIDS or Host Intrusion Detection system is a system in which a snapshot of the existing system is taken and compares with the previous snapshot.
-It checks if critical files were modified or deleted then an alert is generated and send to the administrator.
+Answer: HIDS or Host Intrusion Detection system is a system in which a snapshot of the existing system is taken and compared with the previous snapshot.
+It checks if critical files were modified or deleted then an alert is generated and sent to the administrator.

 Q #21) List down the principal categories of SET participants?